|

 Neiman MarcusJust in case you've been out of touch, Neiman Marcus is one of the leading high-end retail stores.
 It was established in 1907 and has its headquarters in Dallas, Texas. | ![]() |

 Noritake ChinaNoritake is probably the most well-known of the the Japanese china companies.
 The company was founded by Baron Ichizaemon Morimura and was named after the village where the factory was built, Noritake, Japan.
-I can't begin to carry all the patterns but do have a variety of the Progression series as well as a few others, thirty-three patterns in all. | ![]() |
+While I can't begin to carry all of the patterns but I do have various pieces from fifty-one of their patterns. | ![]() |

 OneidaOneida can trace its roots back to 1848 when John Humphrey Noyes found the Oneida Community located in upstate New York.
 The company earned its reputation for making fine silverware.
 In 1881, Oneida Community, Ltd was established.
 In the 1970s the company began to concentrate on stainless steel flatware and around 1983 it further diversified into dinnerware with the purchase of Buffalo China.
-It currently has facilities in the United States, Canada, Mixico, the United Kingdom and Australia. | ![]() |
+It currently has facilities in the United States, Canada, Mexico, the United Kingdom and Australia. | ![]() |

 Orchard Ware/Hollywood WareOrchard Ware and Hollywood Ware are lines of pottery produced by the California Ceramics Co., Calabasas, Calif.
 Some patterns look very much like the hand-painted dinnerware produced by Franciscan.
 The surface of the ware is raised and there is that same polished-glaze look to it. | ![]() |